Participatory Decision-Making* : Dot-mocracy

-Often when you are faced with a number of good ideas in a meeting, it is impossible or even undesirable to choose just one from a list of brainstormed options.
-Multi-voting is one way to poll the support that group members have for multiple options.
+Often when you are faced with several good ideas in a meeting, it is impossible or even undesirable to choose just one.
+Multi-voting is one way to poll the group about multiple options.
 To facilitate it, do the following:

 - List the various choices on separate wall charts.

-- Ask people to express their relative preferences by placing stickers or dots (hence “Dot-ocracy”) next to their preferred choices.
-Each person can choose to put all of their votes on one option or spread their votes over several options.
+- Ask people to express their relative preferences by placing stickers or dots (hence “Dot-mocracy”) next to their preferred choices.
+Each person can choose to put all their votes on one option or spread their votes over several options.

 - Tally the number of dots that each option received to get a sense of the group’s combined preferences.